jovotech/awesome-voice-apps/README.md

 ### Design Resources

 * [Crafting a Character: Design an engaging Assistant app](https://codelabs.developers.google.com/codelabs/conversation-design): Step by step guide for designing a voice/bot character, provided by Google
-* [Clearleft Voice Guidelines](https://voiceguidelines.clearleft.com/): An extensive list of resources and guidelines for designing voice interfaces.
+* [Clearleft Voice Guidelines](https://voiceguidelines.clearleft.com/): An extensive list of resources and guidelines for designing voice interfaces

 ## Development